KenMwaura1/Fast-Api-example/README.md

 ## Tests

 Tests are available using pytest
-Run them using `pytest .` while in the root directory (Fast-Api-Example)
+Run them using `pytest .` while in the root directory (/Fast-Api-example)